 As some of the sites grew in their volume of content and feature complexity, I upgraded them to Perch’s more advanced developer version, Perch Runway (released 2014).
 Runway has features like collections and dynamic routes, making it more akin to popular MVC frameworks like Laravel, and the types of dynamic regions you get in Craft.
 Unlike Laravel and Craft it didn’t have the convenience of Composer to pull in useful packages and facilitate the types of deploy pipelines I had become accustomed to.

 It’s expected with Perch that to upgrade to new versions you would replace the

-core folder with new files downloaded from source and then manually uploaded to the client’s server.
-To use a deployment pipeline this meant either committing all of Perch’s core files to version control (yuk), or manually updating multiple sites and local development machines with each release, which even with a small number of projects quickly becomes onerous and error prone.
+core folder with new files downloaded from your account and then manually uploaded to the client’s server.
+To use a deployment pipeline meant either committing all of Perch’s core files to version control (yuk), or manually updating multiple sites and local development machines with each release, which even with a small number of projects quickly becomes onerous and error-prone.

 The ideal #